-By Kathy Brady
+By Kathy Brady, ILRC

 A "crime involving moral turpitude" (CIMT) is a technical term for a category of criminal offenses that can make a noncitizen deportable, inadmissible, and/or barred from relief, depending on a number of factors set out in the Immigration and Nationality Act.
-This advisory will summarize and discuss the various rules governing CIMTS:
+This advisory will summarize and discuss the rules governing CIMTS:

-I. Overview: Deportability, Inadmissibility, Relief, and Conviction and Admission 2 1.
-Seeking Admission: Inadmissibility Grounds 2 2.
-Already Admitted: Deportability Grounds 3 3.
-Bars to Various Forms of Relief 3 4.
-Immigration Definition of Conviction and Admission of Conduct 4 ΙΙ.
-All Those Rules About Crimes Involving Moral Turpitude 1.
-When Does One CIMT Trigger the CIMT Deportation Ground?
-5 2.
-When Do Two or More CIMTs Trigger the CIMT Deportation Ground?
-8 3.
-When Does a CIMT Cause Inadmissibility?
-What is a Qualifying Admission of a CIMT? .9 4.
-What is the Petty Offense Exception to the CIMT Inadmissibility Ground? .
-11 5.
-What is the Youthful Offender Exception to the CIMT Inadmissibility Ground? .
-12 6.
-When Does a CIMT Stop the Clock on the Seven Years of Continuous Residence Required for LPR Cancellation, or for Other Forms of Cancellation?
-12 7.
-When Does a Single CIMT Conviction Bar Eligibility for Non-LPR Cancellation? .
-16 8.
-When is a CIMT a Bar to VAWA Cancellation or VAWA Self-Petitioning? .
-19 9.
-When is a CIMT a Bar to Establishing Good Moral Character? .
-22 10.
-What is the Effect of a Delinquency Finding of Committing a CIMT? .
-22 11.
-When Does a CIMT Trigger Mandatory Detention? .
-23 12.
-When Can CIMTs be Waived Under INA § 212(h)? .
-23 13.
-When Can CIMTs be Waived Under INA § 212(c)?
+I. O۷ verview: Deportability, Inadmissibility, Relief, and Conviction and Admission2 A. Seeking Admission: Inadmissibility Grounds В. Already Admitted: Deportability Grounds C. Bars to Various Forms of Relief D. Immigration Definition of Conviction and Admission of Conduct4 II.
+All Those Rules About Crimes Involving Moral Turpitude5 A. When Does One CIMT Trigger the CIMT Deportation Ground?5 В. When Do Two or More CIMTs Trigger the CIMT Deportation Ground?
+Can a Prior Waived Conviction Count as One of These?
+C. When Does a CIMT Cause Inadmissibility?
+What is a Qualifying Admission of a CIMT?9 D. What is the Petty Offense Exception to the CIMT Inadmissibility Ground?11 E. What is the Youthful Offender Exception to the CIMT Inadmissibility Ground?12

+F. When Does a CIMT Stop the Clock on the Seven Years of Continuous Residence Required for LPR Cancellation, or for Other Forms of Cancellation?
+12 G. When Does a Single CIMT Conviction Bar Eligibility for Non-LPR Cancellation?
+16 Н. When is a CIMT a Bar to VAWA Cancellation or VAWA Self-Petitioning?
+19 I. When is a CIMT a Bar to Establishing Good Moral Character?
+22 J. What is the Effect of a Delinquency Finding of Committing a CIMT?
+22 K. When Does a CIMT Trigger Mandatory Detention?
+23 L. When Can CIMTs be Waived Under INA § 212(h)?
+23 Μ. When Can CIMTs be Waived Under INA § 212(c)?
 24